Arktos Media: History

 Arktos was the world's largest distributor of far-right literature as of 2017, according to The New Yorker.
 In 2019, Arktos was publishing more than 120 titles by 54 authors, including translations of the Russian ultra-nationalist Alexander Dugin and the French far-right thinker Alain de Benoist.

-The Southern Poverty Law Center has identified Arktos as being a bedfellow of Identity Evropa.
+In 2017, the Southern Poverty Law Center identified Arktos as being a bedfellow of the later dissolved Identity Evropa.